ramank1137/ramank1137.github.io/_pages/scrubland-paper.md

 # 4. Sample Generation and Classifier Training

-- ~150 samples per class are extracted per 16×16 block
-- For each sample, **Google’s 64-dimensional embeddings** for the **past 3 years** are collected

-A **Random Forest classifier is trained for each AEZ**, allowing regional adaptation and avoiding over-generalization.
+Once we have the high-quality segements, we then generated samples from each of these grids uniformly.
+For each sample, **Google’s 64-dimensional embeddings** for the **past 3 years** are collected.
+Using these samples we trained **a pool of classifiers for each AEZ**, allowing regional adaptation and avoiding over-generalization.
 The resulting models produce farm, non-agro, and plantation predictions at **10 m spatial resolution**.

 # 5. Integration into IndiaSAT